 Aims & Objectives

-We plan on developing an educational resource that explores through the spectre of Waterloo, the ethics of urban renewal projects, the right to a home, and the impact of policies that determine housing affordability and housing for vulnerable groups in society.
-Research shows these disruptions to communities produce a myriad of forms of urban resistance and protest, and this project of illuminating two highrises from inside in colours representing feelings, is a poetic approach to issues around social housing and government policy.
+We plan to develop an educational resource that explores through the spectre of Waterloo, the ethics of urban renewal projects, the right to a home, the impact of policies that determine housing affordability and housing for vulnerable groups in society.